Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Open Challenges

 \subsection{3D Beamforming}

 3D beamforming technology supported by the THz UM-MIMO system allows higher transmission gain and stronger directivity for THz communication to provide large-capacity and less-interference multiple access.
-This feature will help the connection management of a large number of air targets (e.g. cellular-connected drones) in the future air-ground integrated wide-area coverage network \cite{3DB}.
-However, compared with 2D beamforming, 3D schemes bring more challenges to the codebook design and beam management.
-On one hand, the 3D codebook directly expanded from the 2D codebook through the Kronecker product will yield an irregular coverage.
-It is necessary to construct new 3D codebook to ensure the maximum coverage in both azimuth and elevation.
-On the other hand, extremely sharp THz beam pairs need to be continuously adjusted in high-speed mobile scenarios, which requires a more efficient and fast 3D beam management including beam training and beam tracking.
+This feature will help the connection management of a large number of air targets (e.g. cellular-connected drones) in the future air-ground integrated wide-area coverage network \cite{3DB1}.
+However, compared with 2D beamforming, 3D schemes bring more challenges to codebook design and beam management.
+On one hand, the 3D codebook directly extended from the 2D version through the Kronecker product will yield irregular coverage.
+It is necessary to construct a new 3D codebook to ensure the maximum coverage in both azimuth and elevation dimensions.
+On the other hand, extremely sharp THz beam pairs need to be continuously adjusted in high-speed mobile scenarios, which requires more efficient and fast 3D beam management.
+A grid-based unified beam training and beam tracking procedure can support such a fast 3D beam management \cite{3DB2}.